BFI SPECIALIST RESIDENTIAL: PROGRAMMING

-We are searching the UK for 30 talented, enthusiastic and hard-working 16-19 year olds to take part in the BFI Film Academy Residential: Exhibition and Distribution at Showroom Cinema, Sheffield.
-The course runs from Sunday 23 July 2017 until Saturday 29 July 2017, so please make sure that you are available for all of these dates before application.
+We are searching the UK for 30 talented, enthusiastic and hard-working 16-19 year olds to take part in this year's BFI Specialist Residential at Showroom Cinema, Sheffield.
+The course runs from Sunday 22 July 2018 until Saturday 28 July 2018.

-This intensive week-long residential will give young filmmakers a real insight into the exciting world of cinema, and equip you with skills and experience that are essential to becoming part of our future film industry.
+This intensive week-long residential will give participants a real insight into the exciting world of cinema, equipping them with skills and experience that are essential to becoming part of our future film industry.

 Sound like the opportunity of a lifetime?

-BFI Audience Academy is open to young people from anywhere in the UK, from any background.
+The BFI Specialist Residential is open to young people from anywhere in the UK, from any background.